MikeChav/SCT_Code/README.md

 An example run would be

     $ julia Control.jl <plurality|veto> <JSON file> CC-RPC-TP-UW CC-PC-TE-NUW

-== Verification of Human-Generated Examples ==
+# Verification of Human-Generated Examples

 To aid us in the verification of human-generated examples, we wrote a script that takes as input our examples in JSON format.
+For convenience, the directory `jsons_of_examples` already contains each of our examples in JSON format.
-To generate those JSON files, make sure that the following two directories are present:
+To regenerate those JSON files, make sure that the following two directories are present:
 (1) `texsrc` and (2) `jsons_of_examples`.
 Then to generate them, simply run the script `latex_to_json.py` using Python 3.